oroinc/documentation/concept_guides/consents/create_consent.rst

 .. _user-guide--consents--create:

+.. begin_create_consents

 Create Consents
 ---------------

-.. note:: Before you can use consents in OroCommerce, :ref:`install <admin-package-manager>` the `Customer Consent Management <https://marketplace.orocommerce.com/package/customer-consent-management-in-orocommerce>`_ extension.
+.. note:: Before you can use consents in OroCommerce, install the `Customer Consent Management <https://marketplace.orocommerce.com/package/customer-consent-management-in-orocommerce>`_ extension.

 To create a consent in OroCommerce: